gumaerc-testorg/18.786-spring-2006/content/pages/syllabus.md

 For modular forms, try: Diamond, Fred, and Jerry Shurman. _A First Course in Modular Forms_.
 New York, NY: Springer, c2005.
 ISBN: 038723229X.

-There are lots of useful course notes available from James Milne's [Web site](http://www.jmilne.org/): Look for "Algebraic Number Theory," and perhaps "Class Field Theory."
+There are lots of useful course notes available from James Milne's {{% resource_link "3f73247a-13b9-4a10-95a3-b937d5e8adb8" "Web site" %}}: Look for "Algebraic Number Theory," and perhaps "Class Field Theory."

 Course Requirements
 -------------------